-Executive Director – Oversees administrative staff, training staff, and site directors, for the betterment of the organization as a whole.
+Katie oversees administrative staff, training staff, and site directors, for the betterment of the organization as a whole.

-Responsible for evaluating each dog and trainer’s performance, and gives instruction to move forward with specific trainings methods and tasks based on a dog’s personality and propensities.
+As Director of Training, Katie is responsible for evaluating each dog and trainer’s performance, and gives instruction to move forward with specific trainings methods and tasks based on a dog’s personality and propensities.

 Site Director, San Diego

-Breeding Program Manager
+Prison Program Manager

 Dana has been involved in the assistance dog industry for over eight years and has whelped multiple litters for service dog programs.
 Dana has the gift of a watchful eye when it comes to the little details that go into starting a newborn puppy on the path to good health and behavior to become a much-needed service dog.
 Dana has trained for Little Angels for years and is a blessing to those touched by the program.

 Julia comes to our organization with many years of experience in the medical and customer service fields, however, what makes her an ideal employee is that she herself is the recipient of Hope, a Little Angels Service Dog.
 She knows firsthand what it’s like to go through the application process, fundraising, the wait time for placement, and best of all living a new, more independent life with the help of her Little Angel.
 Julia is extremely grateful to have had Hope by her side, and now Echo, and to be a part of helping others receive their life changing dogs.

-It costs over $38,000 to train and place a Service Dog.
+It costs over $60,000 to train and place a Service Dog.

 Your contribution helps fund training and development for our Little Angels and to continue expanding our services to aid people with disabilities.